mkokkone/Day-25-interactive-map/docs/index.md

 </body>
 ### Game animal collisions in Mainland Finland, year 2020

-Most of the game animal collisions in 2020 happened in the regions of Southwest Finland, Uusimaa and  ja Pirkanmaa.
+Most of the game animal collisions in 2020 happened in the regions of Southwest Finland, Uusimaa and Pirkanmaa.
 In these regions happened more than half of the game animal collisions.
-The Amount of game animal collision in the Eastern and Northern Finland are a fraction of the amount of accidents in Soutwest and Southern Finland.
-Collisions with Reindeers are not presented in this figure.
-Collisions with reindeers amounted 4601 in 2020 according to [varporoa.fi](http://www.varoporoa.fi/stats/stats_table?year=2020).
+The Amount of game animal collision in the eastern and northern Finland are a fraction of the amount of accidents in soutwest and southern Finland.
+Collisions with reindeers are not presented in this figure.
+Collisions with reindeer amounted 4601 in 2020 according to [varoporoa.fi](http://www.varoporoa.fi/stats/stats_table?year=2020).

 There was in total 14 004 game animal collisions in Mainland Finland in 2020.
-There was 7 525 collisions with white-tailed deers, 5 094 collisions with roe deers and collisions with elks 1 527.
-Collisions with finnish forest reindeers, wild boars and fallow deers amounted 131 in 2020.
+There were 7 525 collisions with white-tailed deer, 5 094 collisions with roe deer and collisions with elk amounted to 1 527.
+Collisions with finnish forest reindeer, wild boars and fallow deer amounted to 131 in 2020.

 ### Visualisation
-This visualisation was originally produced for the internal hackathon in Statistics Finland .
+This visualization was originally produced for the internal hackathon in Statistics Finland.
 It is built with D3js-javascript-library.

 Members in the hackathon team from Statistics Finland were: